aymeric-collart/aymeric-collart.github.io/_pages/talks.md

 * <ins>Collart, A.</ins> (2024, July). <b>Existing in the future depends on who you are and what you do: Acceptability judgments of ‘<i>you</i> (to have) + VP’ in Taiwan Mandarin</b>.
 Paper presented at the Japanese Society for Language Sciences 25th Annual International Conference.
 Shizuoka, Japan. (talk) [Abstract provided later]

 * <ins>Collart, A.</ins> (2023, November). <b>Neurotypological considerations of temporal concord processing</b>.
-Paper to be presented at the Crosslinguistic Perspectives on Processing and Learning Workshop (X-PPL).
+Paper presented at the Crosslinguistic Perspectives on Processing and Learning Workshop (X-PPL).
 University of Zurich, Zurich, Switzerland. (poster) [Abstract](https://aymeric-collart.github.io/files/Abstract_XPPL2023_AymericCollart.pdf)

 * <ins>Collart, A.</ins> (2023, September). <b>Processing temporal concord and modality: A self-paced reading study on <i>you</i> and <i>hui</i> in Taiwan Mandarin</b>.
 Paper presented at the 29th Architectures and Mechanisms for Language Processing (AMLaP 29).
 Basque Center on Cognition, Brain and Language (BCBL), San Sebastian, Spain. (poster) [Abstract](https://aymeric-collart.github.io/files/Abstract_AMLaP2023_Collart_YouHuiSelfPaced.pdf)